The 8 Best Bathtubs for a Satisfying Soak

 What is the most durable material for a bathtub?

-Cast iron is the most durable bathtub material, but it might not be the best choice for everyone.
+Cast iron is the most durable bathtub material, copper is the closest second, and stone comes third, but these three might not be the best choice for everyone.
 Made with iron ore and coated with enamel, cast iron is resistant to scratching, chipping, denting and staining.
-However, it’s worth noting that a cast iron tub is extremely heavy (and expensive).
-For a durable, lightweight material, opt for acrylic.
+However, that makes it both extremely heavy and expensive.
+Copper and stone tubs are similarly heavy and expensive, though not always at the same level as cast iron.
+While not as durable as cast iron, copper or stone, acrylic makes for an extremely durable material that’s a lot lighter.
+However, it’s also more prone to chipping.

 How much does it cost to install a bathtub?